 What are Arepas?

 Arepas are flattened corn bread patties first created by the natives of Venezuela and Colombia.
-This gift from South American cuisine has been enjoyed for generations by everyone in all walks of like, rich or poor, as a traditional, humble comfort food.
+This gift from South American cuisine has been enjoyed for generations by everyone in all walks of life, rich or poor, as a traditional, humble comfort food.

 Arepa recipes vary from region to region, with Vezuelan arepas being thicker than the Colombian version.

-They're naturally gluten free as well, which is a bonus for some.
-We love them in our home as a simple party appetizer, or for quick and easy dinners.
 I can heat up leftover pulled pork or pulled chicken from a previous batch and serve them over quickly made arepa corn cakes for a change to our normal meals.

 They're fun for parties with an assortment of creamy goat cheeses and ground meats that guests can stack for themselves.
 We also love them stuffed.
 There are so many ways to enjoy them.